 Well, here are some of the top tips for off-season pool maintenance:

 You need to keep an eye on your pool regularly to ensure it doesn’t get dirty.
 Remove any debris and leaves that may collect on top of your pool cover, and check underneath the cover to ensure that your pool water is in clear and pristine condition.

-It is essential to monitor the water level of your pool, and to ensure that it is correctly topped off.
-This not only allows you to protect your pump, but also keep the pool primed throughput the season in preparation for warm swimming weather.
+It is essential to monitor the water level of your pool and to ensure that it is correctly topped off.
+This not only allows you to protect your pump but also keeps the pool primed throughout the season in preparation for warm swimming weather.

 Notably, the right level of pool water depends on the climate of your local area.
 If you live in a warmer climate where temperatures do not drop beneath freezing point even in winter, you are advised to fill your pool water to the top.
 On the other hand, if you live in an extremely cold environment, you should maintain a 4 to 6 inch space between your pool water level and your skimmer.

 Even when not in use, your pool should be chlorinated in order to keep it clean and sanitized.
-You should however minimise the amount of chlorine used since too much of it may cause an I’m balance in the water chemistry.
+You should, however, minimize the amount of chlorine used since too much of it may cause an imbalance in the water chemistry.